bensutherland/nano2geno/README.md

 ### 6B.
 Call SNPs with minimap2 alignments using pysamstats
 Run pysamstats to output the nucleotides found at every position in all aligned sample files.
 `01_scripts/03_call_SNP_pysamstats.sh`

-### 6C.
-Call SNPs with marginCaller
-Run marginCaller, still in the virtual environment, with the following script.
-Output will be vcf in 06_vcf:
-`01_scripts/03_call_SNP_marginCaller.sh`